Supported content from City St George's, University of London Journalism Department

 It will help also to be crystal clear why you are applying for a particular MA programme and what you’re hoping to achieve from the course.

-“Be ready to give us an idea of the next steps you envisage for your career after the course — or how you will use it to explore journalism in more depth,” urges Jonathan Hewett, the head of postgraduate journalism at City, University of London, who also runs the MA Newspaper Journalism.
+“Be ready to give us an idea of the next steps you envisage for your career after the course — or how you will use it to explore journalism in more depth,” urges Jonathan Hewett, a senior journalism lecturer at City St George’s, University of London, who also teaches on the MA Newspaper Journalism.

 As well as looking on the course website, you can often find useful alumni details by searching for the specific programme on LinkedIn.
 One tip is to use this format on Google – site:uk.linkedin.com “city, university of london”.
 You can vary what you put in the quotation marks to search for specific courses.